rocicorp/diff-server/README.md

 be used by humans, while Noms stores mainly data structures, and is intended to be used by software.
 But you could actually implement Replicant with Git instead of Noms — it would just be a lot slower and harder to build.

-Replicant builds on the Noms data model by annotating each commit with the transaction function and parameters that created it (see "Noms Schema" for details on how transactions are recorded).
+Replicant builds on the Noms data model by annotating each commit with the transaction function and parameters that created it.
 Since transactions are pure functions, this means that any node can execute a commit's transaction against its parent commit and arrive at the exact same commit.

-A replicant _client_ (a mobile app embedding the Replicant client library) progresses by executing a transaction against its latest local commit.
+A replicant _client_ progresses by executing a transaction against its latest local commit.
 The transaction that was executed, including its parameters, are recorded in the new commit, and it becomes the new latest.

 Periodically, the client _synchronizes_ with its server, sending its latest local commits, receiving the rest of the merged history in exchange, and integrating it into its local state.
 See "Synchronization" for details.